amiller/dstack-devops-playground/README.md

 ### Make a cleanup tool
 Make sure to set the "name" of repos launched during this session.
 Then you can make a cleanup tool to delete all these CVMs when you're done.

+Note: delete api not understanding so well from the sdk.
+Delete by CVM vs delete by App

+### Play with the SSH tool and gateway.

+Read the docs on how the dstack-gateway does subdomain-based routing of TLS/HTTP to different ports within a docker compose payload.

+The dstack-examples repo contains a ssh-over-gateway docker compose, with a readme showing how to configure SSH to connect over this tls/http channel.

+Add the ssh forwarding service to the existing docker-compose.

+Figure out the SSH one-line equivalent to the suggested .ssh/config settings.

+Launch a dstack CVM and ssh into it.

+Note: The "dev" instances have sshd running on the host vm.
+Can we modify the ssh-over-gateway example to provide ssh from the container instead?

 ### NFT-based access control